JoinColony/purser/docs/_Interface_Common_Wallet_Interface.md

 This is useful for cases where you want to prove the wallet's identity without exposing any private and dangerous information _(Eg: `privateKey`, `mnemonic`...)_.

-_**Note:** The [Metamask Wallet](purser-metamask.md) does not provide native access to the public key.
-But we can recover it from a signed message.
-So in order to access it, you will first have to sign a message (string provided), and than you'll have access to it.
-It will also be saved locally for future references (current selected address only), so that if you have to use it again, you won't have re-sign the message._
+_**Note:** The [Metamask Wallet](purser-metamask.md) does not provide native access to the public key, but it can be recovered from a signed message. in order to access it, you will first have to sign a message with Metamask to obtain the public key.
+It will then be saved locally for future reference (current selected address only), so that if you have to use it again, you won't have re-sign the message._

 **Usage:**
 ```js